If you’re like most 21st century humans, then you make your resolutions in January.

 Start now, with a clear conscience.
 Now that you know that it wasn’t your fault, now that you know your timing was off, you can let go of all your guilt from past failure.

 What tiny habit will you add now that your slate is totally clean?
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.